The roof of the mouth is called Palate (L. palate = roof of the mouth). The partition between the nasal and oral cavities is created by it.

 Unilateral entire cleft happens if maxillary process on 1 side doesn’t fuse with the premaxilla.
 It’s consistently connected with the cleft lip.

 Bilateral entire cleft happens if both the maxillary processes don’t fuse with the premaxilla.
-In this type, secondary palate is splitted into 2 identical halves by a median cleft with an anterior V shaped cleft dividing the premaxilla entirely.
+In this type, secondary palate is split into 2 identical halves by a median cleft with an anterior V shaped cleft dividing the premaxilla entirely.

 Incomplete or partial cleft: The subsequent periods may take place